 SpaceMan ICC is really a bit of a 'Swiss Army Knife', with a range of tools and capabilities that can be used as needed.
-Unfortunately, this means the actual capabilities of SpaceMan ICC are very difficult to pin-down, and the best approach is to 'play' with the demo download to see if the various tools are suitable for your requirements, especially if those requirements are more than taking an exiting 3D LUT and generating a matching ICC profile for use within the likes of Photoshop.
+This means the actual capabilities of SpaceMan ICC are very difficult to pin-down, as the various tools can be used in a wide variety of ways.

 If just making an ICC profile that matches an existing 3D LUT for use in the likes of Photoshop for Look Management the requirements for operation of SpaceMan ICC should be simple, and exactly as described here.